residentsIeeper/social/README.md

-Simple social network using Ruby on Rails.
+Simple social network with Ruby on Rails.